 Practice Bout Venue: Spelthorne Leisure Centre, Staines, TW18 1AJ

-We hold a new starter intake once a month at Charters Leisure Centre, Ascot: this session is open to potential derby skaters and officials (over 18 only).
+We hold regular new starter intakes at Charters Leisure Centre, Ascot: these sessions are open to potential derby skaters and officials (over 18 only).
 Absolute beginners are welcome, the first session is free and we have plenty of spare skates and protective pads to get you started.
 If you’d like to come along to a new starter session, please email: newstarters@

 Frequently asked questions